cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 1. Copy the link address for the Cloudify Manager rpm file.
 1. From the CLI of your target host, run: _sudo yum install \<rpm file link address>_
    For example: _sudo yum install http://cloudify-release-eu.s3.amazonaws.com/cloudify/4.3.0/release/cloudify-manager-install-4.3ga.x86_64.rpm_
-1. To change default configuration settings, edit the _/opt/cloudify/config.yaml_ file.
+1. To change default configuration settings, edit the _/etc/cloudify/config.yaml_ file.
 1. To install Cloudify Manager, run: _cfy_manager install --private-ip <PRIVATE_IP> --public-ip <PUBLIC_IP>_
+For more about the configure parameters, run: _cfy_manager configure -h_

+## Other Installation Actions

 ### Validating the Installation

-When the process is complete, you can use _cfy status_ to verify that all of the Cloudify services are running.
+When the installation process is complete, you can use _cfy status_ to make sure that all of the Cloudify services are running.
-Cloudify Premium customers can access the Cloudify Web Interface at: http://\<public_address>
+Cloudify Premium customers can access the Cloudify Web Interface at: _http://\<public_address>_

 An example output:
 {{< gsHighlight  sh >}}
 $ cfy status

 ...